-In \autoref{sec:algorithms}, we described the main algorithms that were applied to segment the aorta in medical images.
+In \autoref{sec:algorithms}, we described the main algorithms applied to segment the aorta in medical images.
 In this section, we introduce some studies on the clinical applications of these approaches, which usually include aortic disease detection (AD, calcification, etc.) and measurement of aortic parameters (diameter, volume, etc.).

-An approach for aorta segmentation in CT images, which was proposed by~\cite{Gamechi_2019}, was introduced in~\autoref{subsec: Additional Approaches}.
+An approach for aorta segmentation in CT images, proposed by~\cite{Gamechi_2019}, was introduced in~\autoref{subsec: Additional Approaches}.
 The authors introduced a different application of the proposed segmentation method.
 As shown in~\autoref{fig:Gamechi_2019}, aortic diameter measurements were extracted from multiple cross-sectional slices from segmentation results.
-Evaluation has shown a small error between automatically and manually obtained aortic diameters, which means this automatic approach can support the clinical analysis of aortas based on original CT images.\footnote{\cite{Egger_2007_2, egger2012modeling} also extracted aortic diameter measurements for minimally invasive stent planning and \cite{Jianning} extracted aortic diameters in aortic dissections, like true and false lumen, and the length of the proximal landing zone for treatment planning.}
+Evaluation has shown a small error between automatically and manually obtained aortic diameters, which means this automatic approach can support the clinical analysis of aortas based on original CT images.\footnote{\cite{Egger_2007_preoperative, Egger_2012} also extracted aortic diameter measurements for minimally invasive stent planning and \cite{Jianning} extracted aortic diameters in aortic dissections, like the true and false lumens, and the length of the proximal landing zone for treatment planning.}

-\cite{Krissian_2014} proposed a method to perform aorta segmentation from CTA images of ADs.
-This method was developed with the goal of segmenting the dissection flap to support clinicians with the detection and analysis of ADs.
+\cite{Krissian_2014} proposed a method to perform aorta segmentation in CTA images of ADs.
+This method was developed to segment the dissection flap and support clinicians with the detection and analysis of ADs.

 \cite{Bidhult_2019} proposed an approach based on the active contour algorithm to segment vessel volumes from phase-contrast magnetic resonance images.
-The method was initialized on manually selected vessels of interest, followed by steps of automatic modification as shown in~\autoref{fig:Bidhult_2019}.
-This method was evaluated on 151 human aortas and showed an average DSC of 0.953.
-In the same study, the algorithm was also applied to measure the blood flow volume and quantify the shunt volume in humans, which demonstrated its clinical applicability.
+The method was initialized on manually selected vessels of interest, followed by steps of automatic modification, as shown in~\autoref{fig:Bidhult_2019}.
+This method was evaluated with 151 human aortas and showed an average DSC of 0.953.
+In the same study, the algorithm was also applied to measure the blood flow volume and quantify the shunt volume, which demonstrated its clinical applicability.